MobileChromeApps/mobile-chrome-apps/docs/Installation.md

     npm install -g cca

-To update the toolchain later with new releases: `npm update -g cca`.
+To update the toolchain later with new releases, use the same command: `npm install -g cca`.

 Confirm that everything is installed correctly by running this command from the command line: